kojosbk/Serverless-Movies-API/Readme.md

 - Replace `<YOUR_STORAGE_CONNECTION_STRING>` with the connection string to your Azure Storage account.
 This is necessary for internal use by Azure Functions.
 - Replace `<YOUR_COSMOS_DB_ENDPOINT>` and `<YOUR_COSMOS_DB_KEY>` with your actual Azure Cosmos DB endpoint URL and key.

-The error message `Could not find top-level function app instances in function_app.py` suggests that the Functions runtime is not finding any Azure Functions in the specified Python file.

-Based on the verbose output, it seems like the Functions runtime is trying to locate the functions in `function_app.py`.
-However, the provided `__init__.py` file code looks like it should be within a function folder.
-Usually, each Azure Function you define would be in its own subfolder with its own `__init__.py`, `function.json`, and any other necessary files.

-Here's how a typical Azure Functions Python project structure should look like:
+Here's how the Azure Functions Python project structure should look like:

 ```
 Serverless-Movies-API/